mas-bandwidth/yojimbo/ROADMAP.md

 1. Reliable-ordered messages (done)
 2. Data blocks larger than MTU in the same reliable-ordered stream as messages (done)
-3. Multiple user configurable message channels with different reliability and ordering guarantees (current)
+3. Multiple user configurable message channels with different reliability and ordering guarantees (done)
-4. Support for channels with unreliable, unordered messages and blocks
+4. Support for channels with unreliable, unordered messages and blocks (done)
-5. Support for channels with reliable, unordered messages and blocks
-6. Packet fragmentation and reassembly
+6. Packet fragmentation and reassembly (soon)

-This release is tracking ahead of schedule.
-It should be finished sometime in the next week.
+This release is finished short of the packet fragmentation and reassembly.
+This part is actually quite complicated so I'm going to take some time to design it properly.
+Work should recommence early August once I've worked out the best approach that doesn't expose the server to protocol attacks (eg. DOS'ing with fragments).

 ## 0.4.0 - Matchmaker